MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-glossary.md

 >
 >For general R language terminology, check out CRAN's [R glossary](https://cran.r-project.org/doc/manuals/r-release/R-lang.pdf).

-Find the definitions to common terms in the Microsoft R documentation in this glossary.
+Use this glossary to find the definitions to common terms in the Microsoft R documentation.

 <!--
 <br>

 <a name="A"></a>
 ## A

 <br>